abbeygirl/nzedb/Fedora-Install-Guide.md

 A quick install guide for those familiar with Fedora & RPM based distros.
 This document prepared Fedora 19 using Apache & MariaDB.
 It describes installing under a separately mounted filesystem in this case called /var/www.
 As nZEDb can generate a heavy I/O load it's generally a good idea to have it on a dedicated disk.
 The filesystem should have at least 8M inodes.

+The installation example is started using the root user, later changes to a specific nzedb user.

 ### Package Installation
 Install development packages (useful for compiling stuff later on)
 * yum groupinstall "Development Tools" "Development Libraries"